Homepage / Bullion Market Basics: Inflation...explained

 Stable Currency, Lower Commodity Prices, Normal Interest Rates

-A stable currency or one that is rising in value produces lower commodity prices because it takes less money to buy the commodity.
+A stable currency, or one that holds its value, keeps commodity prices low because it takes less money to buy the commodity.

-Lower commodity prices help to make the manufactured goods we buy in stores, less expensive, giving the citizens of a government in this scenario a low inflationary environment.
+Lower commodity prices help to make the services and manufactured goods less expensive, giving the citizens of the government in this scenario a low inflationary environment.

 Falling Currency Value, Higher Commodity Prices, Higher Interest Rates

-When you have inflated dollars in circulation, it costs more to buy goods because commodities can't just be printed out of thin air, like dollars.
+When you have inflated dollars in circulation, the cost of goods increases because commodities can't just be printed out of thin air, like dollars.
+Instead, commodities must be mined, grown, and drilled in one way or another, which requires time and money causing their raw value to increase.

-This is how the stock market first starts to go up in an inflationary environment because prices in the stores are higher so when a company sells these inflated goods they earn more money, raising their earnings.
+This is how the stock market begins to rise in an inflationary environment: prices in stores are higher, so when a company sells these inflated goods, it earns more money, increasing its earnings.

 However, when the constant higher prices finally start to creep into consumer savings, it causes the consumer to retract and stop buying some goods to pay for others.

-This is why economists will recommend investors to buy consumer staples (i.e.: household items, energy) when a market is in trouble.
+This is why economists recommend investors who are in the stock market buy consumer staples when a market is in trouble because these companies do the best in inflationary environments and in hard times.

-The bond will not sell without a high reward namely through higher interest rates, and unless the government pays off its debts, its currency will continue to lose value and inflation will increase.
+In this scenario, the bonds will not sell without a high reward, namely through higher interest rates, and unless the government pays off its debts, it will not be able to pay the interest, its currency will lose value, and inflation will increase.

 For Bullion Market News...